-Linear attention~\cite{katharopoulos2020transformers} substitutes the softmax operation with separate activation functions and reduces complexity from quadratic to linear by reordering the computation of $Q$, $K$, and $V$.
-Due to its efficiency and ability to capture global context, it has garnered significant interest from the computer vision community.
+Due to its efficiency and ability to capture global context, Linear attention~\cite{katharopoulos2020transformers} has garnered significant interest from the computer vision community.
 Shen~\etal\cite{shen2021efficient} introduce linear attention to object detection and instance segmentation.
 Bolya~\etal\cite{bolya2022hydra} propose hydra attention by maximizing the number of linear attention heads.
 Han~\etal\cite{han2023flatten} propose a focused linear attention module to enhance efficiency and expressiveness.
-Recently, EfficientViT~\cite{cai2023efficientvit} finds that linear attention cannot produce sharp attention distributions and proposes multi-scale linear attention to enhance local information extraction.
-Sana~\cite{xie2024sana} extends EfficientViT to Diffusion Transformer~\cite{peebles2023scalable} to facilitate high-resolution image generation.
+EfficientViT~\cite{cai2023efficientvit} finds that linear attention cannot produce sharp attention distributions and proposes multi-scale linear attention to enhance local information extraction.
 Distinct from prior works, ours is the first to demonstrate the efficacy of linear attention in high-resolution image restoration.
 Additionally, we investigate the limitation of linear attention in representation capacity and propose novel approaches to overcome the challenge.